Celer-Org/auth/README.md

 # CelerCore Auth

-Celer Core Payments is a library with auth.
+Celer Core Auth is a library with auth.

 ## Installation